jsoysouvanh/Refureku/README.md

 ### From a TOML file
 A template TOML file with all editable properties is provided in the repository, and will be copied next to the executable after it is built.
 You can specify whichever property you want and simply remove or comment the ones you don't use.

+> **Note:** Paths are written between ''' '''.
+On Windows, you can use either / or \ as a separator for your paths.

 #### FileParser settings
 ```ini
 [FileParserSettings]